seanlodhammar/seanlodhammar/README.md

 - 👋 Hi, I’m @seanlodhammar
 - 👀 I’m interested in Web Development and Python
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning more about Web Backends
 - 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me on Twitter via @seanlodhammar